seanleong339/tp/docs/DeveloperGuide.md

     2. Test case: `addjob jt/Devops Engineer a/59 Hougang Road Blk 38 q/Bachelors in Computer Science pos/ft sal/3000-4000 `
         Expected: No Jobs will be added.
 The error message for wrong command format will be shown in the status window.

+### Marking an Applicant
+1. Marking an Applicant in applicant list
+    1. Test case: `markapplicant 1 s/accepted`
+       Expected: The first applicant in the applicant list is marked as accepted.
+The updated applicant status followed by details of the applicant is shown in the status message.

+    2. Test case: `markapplicant 1 s/complete`
+       Expected: No applicant will be marked.
+An error message with the correct command usage will be shown.
+Status remains the same.

+    3. Other incorrect delete commands to try: `markapplicant`, `markapplicant x` , `...` (where x is an integer larger than the list size or a non-positive integer)<br>
+       Expected: Similar to previous.

+### Finding a Job
+1. Find a Job in job list give job title or job id

+    1. Test case: `findjob jt/Software Engineer`
+       Expected: Jobs with job title containing the keyword `Software` or `Engineer` is listed on the job list panel.
+The number of jobs matching the condition is displayed in the status message.

+    2. Test case: `findjob id/3`
+       Expected: A job with job id `3` is listed  on the job list panel.

+    3. Test case: `findjob jt/Engineer id/3`
+       Expected: No jobs are.
+Error details shown in the status message.
+The job list panel remains the same.

+    4. Other incorrect delete commands to try: `findjob`, `findjob id/x`, `findjob jt/`, `findjob id/`, `...`(where x is a non-positive integer including 0)<br>
+          Expected: Similar to previous.

 ### Deleting a person